monk-io/docs/docs/guides/load-balancers.md

 !!! warning

-    For a load balancer to work a healthcheck against the runnable needs to pass.
+    For a `http` load balancer to work a healthcheck against the runnable needs to pass.
 By default the `/` endpoint is called and `200` status code is expected in return.
 If your services handle healthchecks differently you can override it using [custom healthchecks](#custom-health-checks).

 ### HTTPS